 On this governmentality short, I spoke with Gideon Lewis-Kraus, writer-at-large at The New York Times magazine.
 We talked about his coverage of one of those races in Virginia where enthusiasm for the Democratic candidate came from well outside his district and how a single campaign manager rode that energy all the way to victory.

-Gideon Lewis-Kraus is writer-at-large at The New York Times Magazine.
-His latest piece, “The Resistance Comes to Loudon County,” is in the current issue of the magazine.
+Gideon Lewis-Kraus is writer-at-large at The New York Times Magazine, a contributing editor at Harper’s magazine, and a contributing writer at WIRED magazine.
+He is the author of the travel memoir A Sense of Direction, as well as the Kindle Single No Exit.
+His latest piece for The New York Times Magazine, “The Resistance Comes to Loudon County,” is in the current issue of the magazine.

 - On Twitter: @governmentality